SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

             let poetrySlams = await next();

             // In this method we enrich the data from the database by external data and calculated fields
-            // In case none of these enriched fields are requested, we do not need to read from the external services
+            // If none of these enriched fields are requested, we do not need to read from the external services
             // So we first check if the requested columns contain any of the enriched columns and return if not const requestedColumns = req.query.SELECT.columns?.map((item) =>
                 Array.isArray(item.ref) ? item.ref[0] : item.as